Calculate your optimal bedtime

 The sleep calculator shows you when you need to go to bed based on your wake-up time.

-It makes sure you will have the time to go through enough complete sleep cycles before you get up so you feel rested.
+It makes sure you will have the time to go through enough complete sleep cycles to feel rested when you get up.

 This allows your body and mind to recover overnight. 💪

-How much sleep do I need for my age?
+How much sleep do you need for your age?

 How much sleep a person needs depends on their age and how long it takes them to fall asleep.

-Babies need a longer sleep duration, while older adults need less sleep.
+Babies need a longer sleep duration, while elderly adults need less sleep.

 Our sleep cycle calculator takes different age groups into consideration – so everyone can use our sleep calculator! 🧮